Albanians in Greece: Post–Communist Albanian immigrants

 In the 2011 census, 480,851 Albanian immigrants were recorded in Greece.
-Accounting for non-permanent or irregular migration which constitutes up to 30% of Albanian immigrants in Greece, other estimates put their number closer to 600,000-670,000 (~6% of the total population of Greece).
+Accounting for non-permanent or irregular migration which constitutes up to 30% of Albanian immigrants in Greece, other estimates put their number closer to 600,000–670,000 (~6% of the total population of Greece).
 Since the Greek economic crisis started in 2011, the total number of Albanians in Greece has fluctuated.
-According to a study of 2012 conducted in Albania it is estimated that around 18%-22% Albanian immigrants returned to Albania the last five years.
+According to a study of 2012 conducted in Albania it is estimated that around 18%–22% Albanian immigrants returned to Albania the last five years.
 As of 2019, Greece was the second top destination for Albanians, as movement to Greece constituted 35.3% of total Albanian immigration.
 Albanian immigrants are the largest immigrant community in Greece.
 In recent years many Albanian workers and their families have left Greece for other countries in Europe in search of better prospects.
 In 2022, the number of Albanian citizens in Greece with a valid residency permit was 291,868; down from 422,954 in 2021.
 As of 2022, in total, there might have been more than 500,000 Albanian-born migrants and their children who received Greek citizenship over the years.

+After the first generation of Albanian migrants settled in Greece, second-generation Albanians who were either born or raised in Greece began to attend compulsory education.
+In 2004–2005, there were ca. 100,000 Albanian students in the Greek school system and they constituted 72% of migrant pupils (2002–2003).
+By 2011–2012 students of Albanian origin made up 77.6% of migrant pupils in Greece.

 Albanians have a long history of Hellenisation, assimilation and integration in Greece.
-Despite social and political problems experienced by the wave of immigration in the 1980s and 1990s, Albanians have integrated better in Greece than other non-Greeks.
+Despite social and political problems experienced by the wave of immigration in the 1990s and 2000s, Albanians have integrated better in Greece than other non-Greeks.
 A portion of Albanian newcomers change their Albanian name to Greek ones and their religion, if they are not Christian, from Islam to Orthodoxy.
+Recent studies have shown that second generation immigrants have intricate, hybrid, circumstantial, and complex senses of identity.
+Which relate to feelings of acceptance or belonging.
 Even before emigration, some Albanians from the south of Albania adopt a Greek identity including name changes, adherence to the Orthodox faith, and other assimilation tactics in order to avoid prejudices against migrants in Greece.
 In this way, they hope to get valid visas and eventual naturalization in Greece.